cloudandbigdatalab/OSCAR/README.md

 # OSCAR
-OpenStack Configurator for Academic Research (OSCAR).
-The way academia deploys OpenStack for Research
+###OpenStack Configurator for Academic Research (OSCAR)
+The way academia deploys OpenStack for Research.

 The OSCAR project is designed to simlify OpenStack installation process for building cloud based research computing testbeds.
 This project has scripts to configre the computing resources and prepare them for OpenStack deployment using OpenStack-Ansible, an official OpenStack project.
 This package also pulls stable version of the OpenStack-Ansible from github and prepares the configuration files to match the environment.